Bar

 new file: readme.txt

-steve@Desktop:/tmp/example$ git commit -m "Added readme file, alas no wise words yet!"
+steve@Desktop:/tmp/example$ git commit -a -m "Added readme file, alas no wise words yet!"

 [master (root-commit) cac7986] Added readme file, alas no wise words yet!